veterinarium/slate/source/includes/_usecases.md

 ## Working with the Forms

 Smart Flow provides a feature called Customised Hospitalization Forms.
-It gives the user an ability digitalize the majority of your current paper forms:
+These give the user the ability to digitalize the majority of your paper forms, such as:

 * Surgical consent
 * Euthanasia consent
 * Admission
 * and many more...

-To make use of forms and understand how this feature works please read [this article](https://forum.smartflowsheet.com/solution/articles/13000031853-smart-flow-customizable-hospital-forms-).
+To make use of these forms and understand how this feature works, please read [this article](https://forum.smartflowsheet.com/solution/articles/13000031853-smart-flow-customizable-hospital-forms-).
-There are two form types in Smart Flow that user may create:
+There are two types of forms in Smart Flow that can be created as follows:

 1. those that could be used to create a patient in Smart Flow (e.g. Admission form).
-These forms have `Show on Main Screen` setting set to YES on `Settings/Forms` web page.
+These forms have `Show on Main Screen` setting set to YES on `Settings/Forms` web page
-2. those that do not provide such option, but rather can be added to existing patient from Smart Flow user interface.
+2. those that do not provide such an option, but rather can be added to the existing patient from the Smart Flow user interface

 **Creating Patients from Forms**

-By default Smart Flow Sheet provides a couple of forms that allow to create patients from “Smart Flow” iPad app.
+By default Smart Flow Sheet provides a couple of forms that allow you to create patients from the “Smart Flow” iPad app.
 This means clients have the ability from the iPad to fill out their own information, take a photo of their pet, enter a reason for their visit and update and/or enter the name of their regular clinic from the waiting room.
 Upon completion of the form, the patient is created in Smart Flow and appears on the whiteboard.

 As soon as the patient is created from the form, Smart Flow Sheet will notify the EMR by sending `hospitalizations.created` and `forms.created` events.
 You might want to consume and handle these events to: